Monash University, Clayton Campus

 A central premise that acts as a nexus point between these two approaches is that Indigenous people and country coexist in a state of intersubjective communication that sets the necessary conditions for mutual understanding between them.
 The principal argument made in this study is that Indigenous people and country traditionally engage in a dialogical communicative process that allows people to position themselves on country, care for it and directly communicate with it, and that this process is impeded by the loss of ancestral languages.
 This study therefore proposes an extension of the parameters of Habermas’s theory in order to recognise the Indigenous conceptualisation of country as a hearing and speaking subject with the rationality, agency, and linguistic competency required to participate in communicative action.
 Finally, the study posits that acknowledging the importance of intersubjective communication between Indigenous people and country is central for reaching mutual understanding between Indigenous and non-Indigenous people in contemporary Australia.

-Margaret Carew (Monash University)
+John Newman (Monash University)